LinogeFly/twitch-language-filter/README.md

 ## Tasks

 - Move Language Bar from navigation to header.
-- Implement Storage Service for persisting current language.
 - Implement Interceptor for Twitch.api.get requests
-  - It should have URL mappings
-  - It should get current language from Storage Service

 ## Tests

-- Storage Service
+- LanguageBar
-  - get/set functions should use cookies when localStorage is not supported
+  - It should refresh page after language is changed
+  - It should save language code in storage after language is changed
-  - get function should return default value when not found
+  - It should load language code from storage when created

+- Interceptor
+  - It should call original function
+  - It should call original function if exception happens
+  - It should overwrite "broadcaster_language" request option for allowed URLs only
+  - It should search request endpoint for URL in a mapping table from top to bottom (from more specific to general)

 ## Bugs